Lezlee Westine

 Lezlee Jean Westine (born August 28, 1960) is an American political advisor and attorney serving as the president and chief executive of Personal Care Products Council and a former Republican operative who worked for President George W. Bush.

 Career

 Westine began her career practicing political and election law in California for Nielsen, Merksamer, Parrinello, Mueller & Naylor.
 She then ran the northern California office of Governor Pete Wilson.
 Westine helped found Technet, a political network of high-level executives to promotes the growth of technology sector.

-In 2001 she was selected to serve as Director of the Office of Public Liaison.
-During her time in office she attempted to improve the Bush Administration's favorability among women by arranging events around the country, at which leading businesswomen were introduced to high-ranking women in the Bush administration.
+In 2001 she was selected to serve as White House Director of the Office of Public Liaison.